 The Great Firewall (GFW) is a part of the Golden Shield Project, which covers various areas of China’s national network security.
 The purpose of the GFW is to control the Internet within China, leaving access only to content that complies with strict governmental policies.
 The way it is achieved is through blocking specific websites, keyword filtering and monitoring the activity of Internet users.

 It is all made possible by a sophisticated surveillance system.
 The arsenal of technical methods used to control the Internet content includes IP blocking, URL filtering, Man-in-the-Middle attacks (MITM), DNS and packet filtering, and others.

 Tens of thousands of people constitute the Internet police that constantly monitors what is being said and published online to neutralize opinions and delete entries unfavorable to the authorities.
 Those who dare to critique the regime, communicate with groups abroad, sign petitions or in other ways express opinions about topics deemed sensitive face prosecutions and even imprisonment.

-A popular method to get through The Great Firewall is to use a virtual private network (VPN).
+Using a VPN in China is a popular method to get through The Great Firewall.
 It reroutes Internet traffic through a remote server and changes the IP address.
 This way, user virtually appears to be in a different location and can bypass country-specific restrictions and censorship when going online.
 It is important to choose a reliable VPN service provider that has technical capabilities to operate in markets as tough as China, just like NordVPN has.